distribution/distribution/docs/spec/api.md

 ### Blob

 Fetch the blob identified by `name` and `digest`.
-Used to fetch layers by tarsum digest.
+Used to fetch layers by digest.